 What is it: The curious seals in the colony at Pam Rocks in Howe Sound often interrupt their sunny snoozes to dive in and swim over to see what the kayakers and snorkelers are doing.

-Why go: Enjoy a day on the water, learn about protecting Vancouver’s marine environment, see the cute seals and maybe some bald eagles and other animals too.
+Why go: Enjoy a day on the water, learn about protecting Vancouver’s marine environment, see the seals and maybe catch a glimpse of some bald eagles and other wildlife too.